Top 5 Ailments Affecting Seniors

 Cardiovascular Disease

 Heart conditions affect more than one-third of men and women past their 50s.
 Cardiovascular diseases (CVD) are diseases of the heart or blood vessels.
 CVD is also the leading cause of death in the U.S. You can reduce your risk of CVD by leading a healthy lifestyle.
-Meaning, you should exercise for at least 30 minutes a day, eat a healthy diet, and avoid smoking.
-Get tested for high blood pressure, and keep it under control to avoid your risk for CVD.
+So, you should exercise for at least 30 minutes a day.
+Eat a healthy diet and avoid smoking.
+Get tested for high blood pressure and keep it under control to avoid your risk for CVD.

 Sensory Impairments

 We all know that as we age, our hearing and sight can become impaired.
 This is an extremely common side effect of aging, especially in adults over 70.
 According to the CDC, one out of six older adults has a visual impairment, and one out of four has a hearing impairment.
 Both of these are easily treatable.
 For hearing impairments, you can wear a hearing aid, and for your eyes, glasses or contacts are common options.
-There are newer technologies that can help with these kind of impairments, like lasic eye surgery, for sight impairment.
+There are newer technologies that can help with these impairments, like Lasik eye surgery, for sight.

 To catch ailments early, prevent them, or get them treated, see your doctor.
 Ask them what you might be at risk for, and what changes you can make to lead a longer, and healthier life.